timurg24/flyover_radar/README.md

 # flyover_radar :satellite:
 Are you tired of missing out on planespotting cool airplanes?
 Me too!
-I've missed one too many Chinooks and Stratotankers so I built this software to alert me when a cool airplane is approaching.
+After missing out on one too many Chinooks and Poseidons I've decided to build something that alerts me when a unique airplane is approaching.

-You can change the definition of a cool airplane in the `env.example.cpp` file!
+You can control and recieve your aircraft alerts via Telegram!

 # Requirements
 - Yourself
 - ESP32 with WiFi
 - Time
 - All of the libraries installed (just install every single library available until the errors go away)
-- Computer
+- OpenSky API keys
-- Brain
+- Telegram

 # Usage Instructions
 - Fill out all of the config values in `env.example.cpp` with your data